 Meningitis Vaccination Requirement

-Acceptable proof of meningitis vaccination include:
+Acceptable Proof of Meningitis Vaccination include:

-- an official immunization record with date of vaccination
+- Official immunization record with date of vaccination(s)

 To send proof of vaccination or exemption:

 Evidence of Vaccination

 Evidence of vaccination must show that the vaccination was administered during the five year period prior to and no later than 10 days before the first day of the semester.